micmejia/bible-dump/AMPC/Mark/Mark 6.md

-And He was not able to do [^d]even one work of power there, except that He laid His hands on a few sickly people [and] cured them.
+And He was not able to do even one work of power there, except that He laid His hands on a few sickly people [and] cured them.